ctrlplusb/easy-peasy/README.md

 ## Introduction

 Easy Peasy gives you the power of Redux (and its tooling) whilst avoiding the boilerplate.
-It allows you to create a full Redux store by defining a simple model (object) to describe your state and it's actions.
-Batteries are included - you don't need to do any additional configuration or installation to support derived state, side effects, or integration with your React components.
+It allows you to create a full Redux store by defining a model that describes your state and it's actions.
+Batteries are included - you don't need to configure any additional packages to support derived state, side effects, or integration with your React components.
 In terms of integration with React we are leveraging the cutting edge [Hooks](https://reactjs.org/docs/hooks-intro.html) feature.
 It's a game changer, and we highly recommend you give it a go.

 <p>&nbsp;</p>